flipperdevices/flipperzero-firmware/README.md

 ****This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.**

 Latest Updates:
+- Pulled DEV changes from #1262 (This fixes issues with f6384116)
+- Pulled DEV changes from f6384116
-- Pulled latest DEV changes from 5f7ee1b3
+- Pulled latest DEV changes from 4b45746b
+- Added Dice Roller "game" created by me
 - Added Zombie game placeholder/demo/POC
-- Added Games menu and resorted menus
-- Still dev f6384116 changes on FreqAnalyzer file and Megacode are reverted.
-It breaks Frequency Analyzer.
-Hopefully this gets fixed.

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.